joeyoung/arduino_keypads/README.txt

 May 24, 2014 - Add Keypad_I2Ca.
 Use PCA9554, PCA9554A, (8-bit) and PCA9555
 (16-bit) port chips for a drop-in, higher-drive upgrade of PCF8574,5 I2C ports.

+May 27, 2014 - confirm (with PCA9539 and TCA6403) that several other port
+expanders are compatible with Keypad_I2Ca.
+See notes file in documents folder included within Keypad_I2Ca library.

 I will be maintaining the I2C bus enhancements, possibly adding other keypad interfaces, and the latest version(s) will be posted here on